microsoft/LUIS-Samples/bot-integration-samples/hotel-finder/csharp/README.md

         ...
         ````

 1. If you want to enable spelling correction, add your Bing Spell Check key to the [Web.config](Web.config) file.
 To find the key, go to LUIS.ai and click on the LuisBot you uploaded.
-Go to the "Manage" tab and look under the leftside menu for "Keys and Endpoints".
-In this menu, look under the "Endpoint Keys" heading on the page and click the button near Bing Spell Check to enable it.
+Go to the "Manage" tab and select the leftside menu "Keys and Endpoints".
+On the page, look under the "Endpoint Keys" heading and click the button near Bing Spell Check to enable it.
 Once it's on, a popup will tell you how to get an API key for Bing Spell Check.
 Get it and put it into your Visual Studio app.

 1. Now change the `IsSpellCorrectionEnabled` key's value to `true` in the [Web.config](Web.config) file.